Specific Jurisdiction and Jurisdiction in Admiralty

 The Foundational Basis: Admiralty Jurisdiction under Section 3 of the AJSC Act

 The cornerstone of admiralty jurisdiction in India is articulated in Section 3 of the AJSC Act.
 This provision vests the authority to adjudicate all maritime claims specified under the Act in the respective High Courts of the country.
 Critically, these High Courts are designated as "courts of specific jurisdiction" when exercising this power.
 This designation is significant; it underscores that admiralty jurisdiction is a special jurisdiction conferred by statute, to be exercised in accordance with the specific provisions and limitations set forth in the Act, rather than being part of the general original civil jurisdiction of the High Courts.
+The concept of specific jurisdiction in admiralty requires that the court's power over the res — the vessel — is based upon the vessel's purposeful contacts with the forum, namely its physical presence within the territorial waters of that High Court.
+This doctrinal foundation distinguishes admiralty jurisdiction from general personal jurisdiction and provides the theoretical underpinning for the action in rem.

 The geographical reach of this jurisdiction is expressly defined as extending "over the waters up to and including the territorial waters of their respective jurisdictions."
 Territorial waters, as per international law and Indian municipal law, extend 12 nautical miles from the baseline of a coastal state.
 Consequently, a High Court's admiralty jurisdiction encompasses events, vessels, and claims connected to these waters.
 This spatial limitation is a key attribute, grounding the jurisdiction in the principle of territorial sovereignty.
 The jurisdiction is an essential manifestation of judicial sovereignty, enabling the Indian state, through its designated High Courts, to administer justice concerning persons, property (specifically vessels), and legal relations situated within or connected to its territorial maritime zone.
+As of 2026, the High Courts exercising admiralty jurisdiction include the High Courts of Calcutta, Bombay, Madras, Karnataka, Gujarat, Orissa, Kerala, Telangana and Andhra Pradesh (Hyderabad), and any other High Court as may be notified by the Central Government, reflecting a deliberate expansion beyond the three traditional presidency towns.

 A paramount and distinctive feature of admiralty jurisdiction is its potent enforcement power against foreign ships.
 This power is intrinsically linked to the physical presence of the vessel within the territorial waters of the High Court's jurisdiction.
 The primary enforcement tool is the arrest and detention of the vessel.
 The ability to arrest a ship provides the jurisdictional basis to secure a maritime claim and ensures the availability of an asset against which a judgment can be enforced.
 This is vital because vessels are often the only tangible asset of a ship-owning company within the jurisdiction, and their owners or operators may be domiciled abroad.
 The threat and execution of arrest compel foreign vessel interests to submit to the jurisdiction of the Indian court to secure the vessel's release, thereby ensuring accountability and providing a realistic remedy for claimants.
 This power to arrest is not merely procedural; it is a substantive attribute of the jurisdiction itself, flowing from the sovereign authority of the state over its territorial waters.
+Recent enforcement actions in 2025, including the arrest of the Jordanian-flagged cargo vessel "Patron" at Paradip Port pursuant to an admiralty suit filed under Section 5 of the AJSC Act for breach of charter party obligations, illustrate the practical efficacy of this jurisdictional power in securing claims valued at hundreds of thousands of dollars.

 The Expansive Scope: Maritime Claims under Section 4(1) of the AJSC Act